microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/README.md

 This will open a new integrated terminal.

 The remainder of the steps are going to be performed in the integrated terminal unless noted otherwise.

+> **Note each command mentioned in a README should be executed in the
+> directory of that README unless specified otherwise**

 ### Login into Azure